 |

-Order non-destructive testing of heat exchangers for dairies from Viravix Engineering.
+Order checking the tightness of heat exchangers for dairies from Viravix Engineering.
 We test equipment for leaks using the N2H2 gas test.
 This is a quick way to find microscopic cracks in a heat exchanger without disassembling the equipment, with 99% accuracy.

 Проверка теплообменника на герметичность

-Heat exchangers are indispensable in milk processing for heating, pasteurisation and cooling.
-Maintaining the correct temperature is a guarantee for the quality of the finished product.
+Heat exchangers are essential in milk processing, serving crucial functions such as heating, pasteurization, and cooling.
+Maintaining the optimal temperature throughout these processes is paramount to guaranteeing the excellence of the final dairy product.

 • aggressive chemical environments; high humidity;